-LEED for Cities and Communities version 4.1 adopted the inclusion of material circularity into the certification system.
-It provides points based on material usage, life cycle and transparency of materials used.
-The system evaluates waste, water and energy based on a hierarchy of reduction, re-use and recycling.
-LEED for Cities and Communities encourages cities to move towards zero waste city through recycling, reuse and reduction of waste generation as stated above.
-In the optional Materials: Recycling Infrastructure category, the LEED 4.1 guidebook states the intent of this possible credit is to "To encourage waste diversion of inorganic matter away from landfill and move towards 100% diversion from landfill".
-The guidebook also further elaborates on the reasoning behind the stated intent above.
-It is in this section the guidebook discusses the benefits of a circular economy and connects the credit to a city's pathway advancing the circular economy through recovery and restoration of materials.
+LEED for Cities and Communities version 4.1 included material circularity in the certification system.
+It provides points based on the material usage, life cycle, and transparency of materials used.
+The system evaluates waste, water, and energy based on a hierarchy of reduction, reuse, and recycling.
+LEED for Cities and Communities encourages cities to move toward achieving a zero-waste city through recycling, reuse, and reduction of waste generation as stated above.
+In the optional materials: Recycling Infrastructure category, the LEED 4.1 guidebook states that the intent of this possible credit is to "To encourage waste diversion of inorganic matter away from landfill and move towards 100% diversion from landfill."
+The guidebook further elaborates on the reasoning behind the stated intent above.
+It is in this section that the guidebook discusses the benefits of a circular economy and connects the credit to a city's pathway toward advancing the circular economy through recovery and restoration of materials.

-While LEED does provide a framework for making informed decisions about material circularity, it still does not require a systems approach to application of a circular material flowpath.
-For example, in each category dealing with materials, one can find a stated intent to be zero water, zero energy, zero waste and zero carbon.
-In addition, upon further evaluation of the options to gain additional certification points, there still seems to be no clear framing to achieve a true circular material flow path.
-Specifically, the LEED framework does not address local policies targeting the desirable materials and products flowing in the city, incentives to ensure synergistic business relationships or emphasizing economic development that targets product-as-service business sectors, nor establishing accessible circular pathways that are as common as one seeds for waste management pathways.
+While LEED does provide a framework for making informed decisions about material circularity, it still does not require a systems approach to the application of a circular material flow path.
+For example, in each category that deals with materials, one can find a stated intent to be zero water, zero energy, zero waste, and zero carbon.
+In addition, on further evaluation of the options to gain additional certification points, there still seems to be no clear framing for achieving a true circular material flow path.
+Specifically, the LEED framework does not address local policies that target the flow of desirable materials and products into the city, create incentives to ensure synergistic business relationships, emphasize economic development that target product-as-service business sectors, or establish accessible circular pathways that are as common as one sees for waste management pathways.

-Washington D.C. does recycle materials, but well below the national average, and there is no evidence of a concerted effort to improve the circularity of materials because there are no other materials pathways being proactively developed by the District.
-In addition, the City provides subsidies to private waste haulers through the use of their trash transfer stations, which then directs more materials to incineration, without any energy recapture (Seldman, 2017).
+Washington DC does recycle materials, but well below the national average, and there is no evidence of a concerted effort to improve the circularity of materials because there are no other materials pathways being proactively developed by the District.
+In addition, the City provides subsidies to private waste haulers through the use of their trash transfer stations, which then direct more materials to incineration, without any energy recapture (Seldman, 2017).

 The scale of the urban strategy can be applied to a whole city based on the new certification developed for LEED for Cities and Communities.
-Washington shows numerous examples of addressing the criteria we are putting forward with on-the-ground examples demonstrating they can translate their vision and planning to implementation.
-However, as seen in Washington D.C., receiving certification as a Platinum LEED city does not translate into an urban environment that is equitable, sustainable, and climate resilient with a circular material pathway embedded in operations.
+Washington shows numerous examples of addressing the criteria we are putting forward with on-the-ground examples demonstrating that they can translate their vision and planning to implementation.
+However, as seen in Washington DC, receiving certification as a Platinum LEED city does not translate into an urban environment that is equitable, sustainable, and climate resilient, with a circular material pathway embedded in its operations.

-To scale-up these successes, seen peppered throughout the metro area, requires more than just counting points to meet the LEED certification for a community.
-It will require both a trans-disciplinary, integrated planning process, that necessarily incorporates input from the multiple stakeholder populations within the District.
+To scale up these successes, seen peppered throughout the metro area, requires more than just counting points to meet the LEED certification for a community.
+It will require a transdisciplinary, integrated planning process, which necessarily incorporates input from the multiple stakeholder populations within the District.